 Susan is editor in chief of METROPOLIS, the award-winning New York City-based magazine of architecture and design.
 Susan sits on the boards of the Council for Interior Design Accreditation, FIT Interior Design, the Center for Architecture Advisory Board, and the Landscape Architecture Foundation.
 She has been honored with two IIDA Presidential Commendations, is an honorary member of the ASLA and AIA NYC, and the 2008 recipient of the ASID Patron’s Prize and Presidential Commendation.
 Along with METROPOLIS publisher Horace Havemeyer III, Susan was a 2007 recipient of the Civitas August Heckscher Award for Community Service and Excellence.
 She holds an MA in Modern European History from Rutgers University, and honorary doctorates from Kendall College of Art and Design, the Art Center College of Design, and the Pacific Northwest College of Art.

-Organized by: AIANY Committee on the Environment (COTE)
+: AIANY Committee on the Environment (COTE)

-Price: Free for AIA members; $10 for non-members
+: Free for AIA members; $10 for non-members

 Back to all events